-The fair values of the Group's investment property as of December 31, 2014 and 2013 were determined based on appraisal reports dated April 6, 2015 and March 20, 2014, respectively.
+The fair values of the Group's investment property as of December 31, 2014 were determined based on appraisal reports dated April 6, 2015.
 Management obtains annual appraisal reports on its investment property from independent appraisers (see Note 30.4).

-The changes in the carrying amounts of investment property as presented in the consolidated statements of financial position can be summarized as follows as of December 31:
+The changes in the carrying amounts of investment property as presented in the consolidated statements of financial position can be summarized as follows.